StanJulia/Stan.jl/docs/src/WALKTHROUGH.md

 # A walk-through example (using StanSample.jl)

-This script assumes StanSample has been installed in your environment.
+This script assumes StanSample has been installed in your Julia environment.
 A better approach would be to use projects, e.g. DrWatson.jl, to manage which packages are available.

 Make StanSample.jl available:
 ```